sjtu-ren/KBRedundancies/common/NumeratedKBFormat.md

    - There may be multiple numerated record files, each of which contains records in one relation.
    - The name of the files should be `<relation name>_<arity>_<#records>.rel`.
    - The files are binary files, each of which only contains `arity`x`#records` integers.
-   - The integers stored in one `.rel` file is column oriented, each column corresponds to one argument in the relation.
-The columns are stored in the file in order, i.e., in the order of: 1st col 1st row, 1st col 2nd row, ..., ith col jth row, ith col (j+1)th row, ...
+   - The integers stored in one `.rel` file is row oriented, each row corresponds to one record in the relation.
+The records are stored in the file in order, i.e., in the order of: 1st row 1st col, 1st row 2nd col, ..., ith row jth col, ith row (j+1)th col, ...
 3. Meta Info
    - There may be multiple files with extension `.meta` to store arbitrary meta information of the KB.
    - The files are customized by other utilities and are not in a fixed format.